 Unless your products are completely unrelated (like Coca-Cola, Sprite, and Mello Yello), you should combine your sites.
 A good Information Architecture is your key to pulling your sites together.
 According to Wikipedia, Information Architecture is:

-…the structural design of shared information environments; the art and science of organizing and labelling websites, intranets, online communities and software to support usability and findability; and an emerging community of practice focused on bringing principles of design and architecture to the digital landscape.”
+…the structural design of shared information environments; the art and science of organizing and labeling websites, intranets, online communities and software to support usability and findability; and an emerging community of practice focused on bringing principles of design and architecture to the digital landscape.

 Said differently, a good Information Architecture provides you with a road map, guiding you on how to combine your multiple sites into a solid single site.